 There will always be demands and distractions, but YOU are the most important player here.
 Part of the reason why you’re taking a break is to gain distance on the noise of your work life without burning out.

-And you’ll never know until you ask.
-It’s easy to forget that your relationship with your boss is a two-way process.
-For every task they ask of you, you need to learn to push back and put your own interests front and centre.
-No-one else will do this for you.
-Naturally, this doesn’t mean sashaying into your line manager’s office, all ‘give me time off GODDAMIT’.
+However, this doesn’t mean sashaying into your line manager’s office with a bold time off request, all ‘give me time off GODDAMIT’.
 But remember that safeguarding your happiness at work takes commitment, and progress comes from asking difficult questions.
 Requesting a career break is just one of these; the first step in a skill that you will hone over and again.

 The key here is preparation: look on it as an exercise in negotiation.
 You need to go in armed with three concise but solid arguments on why taking a career break will benefit the business.
 Don’t concentrate on your problems; flip everything around as a potential benefit to your role and the company overall.
 Do your boss’ work for them: figure out the logistics of how you can take time out, when, and a proposal for how your job will be covered in your absence.

 Then present it clearly, in an upbeat and direct manner.
 Don’t go down the ‘I really need…’ route, and don’t apologise.
 They can only say no, and if they do – you’ve still taken the first step in actively sculpting your career path for greater happiness.
 Congratulations.